semuconsulting/PyGPSClient/README.md

 1. Graphview widget showing current satellite reception (signal-to-noise ratio).
 1. Mapview widget with location marker, showing either a static Mercator world map, or an optional dynamic web-based map downloaded via a MapQuest API (*requires an Internet connection and free
 [MapQuest API Key](https://developer.mapquest.com/user/login/sign-up)*).
-1. Data logging in parsed, binary, hexadecimal string and tabulated hexadecimal formats (NB. only binary datalogs can be re-read by `pygpsclient`'s parser).
+1. Data logging in parsed, binary, hexadecimal string and tabulated hexadecimal formats (NB. only binary datalogs can be re-read by `PyGPSClient`'s parser).
 1. Track recording in GPX format.
 1. UBX Configuration Dialog, with the ability to send a variety of UBX configuration commands to u-blox GNSS devices.
 This includes the facility to add **user-defined commands or command sequences** - see instructions under [installation](#installation) below.
 1. [NTRIP](https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol) Client ([differential GPS enhancement](https://en.wikipedia.org/wiki/Differential_GPS)) facility with the ability to connect to a specified NTRIP server (caster), parse the incoming RTCM3 data and feed this data to a compatible GNSS device (*requires an Internet connection and access to a suitable NTRIP caster*).